LIVING WILL, MEDICAL DIRECTIVE, HEALTH CARE DIRECTIVE, ADVANCE DIRECTIVE FOR MUSLIMS, OR ADVANCE CARE PLANNING

 What are the terms you should be aware of regarding advanced care treatments in relation to Islamic living Wills?

-There are terms that you should be aware are Palliative care, Cardiopulmonary resuscitation (CPR), Natural death, Life support or Life prolonging medical interventions, Psychosurgery, Comma or Comatose, Dialysis, Feeding tube, Intensive care unit (ICU), Intravenous line (IV), Tracheostomy, Transfusion, Ventilator, Anatomical gift, Autopsy etc. Wassiyyah offers extensive detail about each term under this blog for Premium members.
+There are terms that you should be aware of are Palliative care, Cardiopulmonary resuscitation (CPR), Do-not-Resusciate (DNR), Life support or Life prolonging or sustaining medical interventions, Feeding tube, Gastrostomy tube, Artificial or Critically assisted nutrition and hydration (CANH), Intensive care unit (ICU), Intravenous line (IV), Tracheostomy, Transfusion, Ventilator or Mechanical ventilation, Psychosurgery, etc.

 If you are confused or don't know where to start, please JOIN US to receive your free E-Book "Beginners guide to Islamic estate planning," specially designed for those who seriously want to make their estate plan completed in the easiest and quickest way.